loopstudio/loop-studio-guides/javascript/README.md

       .fail(() => console.log('You have failed this city.'));
     ```

   - Require consistent spacing inside an open block token and the next token on the same line.
-This rule also enforces consistent spacing inside a close block token and previous token on the same line.
+This rule also enforces consistent spacing inside a close block token and previous token on the same line. eslint: [`block-spacing`](https://eslint.org/docs/rules/block-spacing)

     ```javascript
     // bad